Shortnin' Bread Easy Guitar Tabs & Free Fiddle Sheet Music

 Don't worry about the lyrics and how they don't really match the rhythm of the notes!
 The kids will not care.

-This easy version is much easier to play than would be a version where the rhythm changed with each line (and maybe with each verse) to match words, which with this and other folk songs, can be notoriously changeable anyway!
+This easy version with simple timing is much easier to play than would be a version where the rhythm changed with each line (and maybe with each verse) to match words, which with this and other folk songs, can be notoriously changeable anyway!

 My favorite key to play this song in with my students is the key of A, because it goes nicely with Boilem' Cabbage Down, as a medley.

-Once fiddle players can play Shortnin' Bread in the key of A, they can easily transpose down to the other strings and play the song in the keys of D and G.
+Once fiddle players can play Shortnin' Bread in the key of A, they can easily move it down to the other strings and play the same pattern in the keys of D and G.

 Now here is one more version of Shortnin' Bread - this video by "The Tractors" is WILD!
-(And my students love to watch it multiple times!)
+(I always show it to my students, and I don't mind watching it multiple times!)

 This is the perfect easy start for little pianists.